Cancer Diagnostics Market Size and Share

 • 4.2.2 Rising Global Cancer Incidence & Aging Population

-• 4.2.3 Rapid Adoption Of Liquid-Biopsy & ctDNA Tests
+• 4.2.3 Rapid Adoption of Liquid-Biopsy & ctDNA Tests

-• 4.2.4 Point-Of-Care Imaging & Diagnostics Expansion
+• 4.2.4 Expansion of Point-Of-Care Imaging & Diagnostics

-• 4.2.5 AI-Driven Multi-Omics Early Detection Platforms
+• 4.2.5 Ai-Driven Multi-Omics Early Detection Platforms

 • 4.3 Market Restraints

-• 4.3.1 High Cost Of Advanced Molecular Diagnostics
+• 4.3.1 High Cost of Advanced Molecular Diagnostics

-• 4.3.2 Limited Reimbursement In Low-Income Nations
+• 4.3.2 Limited Reimbursement in Low-Income Nations

 • 4.3.3 Shortage Of Trained Molecular Pathologists

-• 4.3.4 Data-Privacy Concerns In AI Cloud Workflows
+• 4.3.4 Data-Privacy Concerns in AI Cloud Workflows

 • 4.4 Supply-Chain Analysis